jubejuss/prokakskodu/README.md

 Video stop 17.00

+### Tokens

+- How do we get Token?
+  In Thunder client or Postman lets do POST and localhost:3000/login
+  Then we get Token.
+  Then lets copy that token to Auth > Bearer

 ## Problems

 Biggest problem was after first stage e.g. after second lesson, when api just didnt work.
 I could'nt find the reason.
 It took couple of days.
 Finaly i went back to the beginning, and made all again.
 I took example code and compared them row by row and then found mistake.
 I found a little mistake with one variable – i wrote just one character wrongly.